ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 .. contents:: Topics

 Plugins augment Ansible's core functionality with logic and features that are accessible to all modules.
 Ansible ships with a number of handy plugins, and you can easily write your own.
-If you want to All plugins must:
+All plugins must:

 * be written in Python
 * raise errors